 The fund sponsor, sometimes called the fund underwriter, is responsible for establishing the fund, registering it, and creating a marketing strategy.

-Establishing the fund requires gathering initial capital (money) and setting the investment company’s structure.
+Establishing the fund includes raising initial capital and setting up the investment company’s structure.
 Regulations require at least $100,000 of net capital to assemble an open-end investment company.
-Once the money is in place, the sponsor files appropriate documents to create the fund (similar to creating a new business).
+Once the money is in place, the sponsor files the documents needed to create the fund (similar to forming a new business).

-Once the fund is officially created, it must be registered with the Securities and Exchange Commission (SEC) before being offered to the public.
+After the fund is created, it must be registered with the Securities and Exchange Commission (SEC) before it can be offered to the public.
 We’ll discuss more about this process in the primary market unit.
-For now, assume registration involves filing paperwork with the SEC and making numerous disclosures to potential investors.
-Those disclosures are provided to investors in the prospectus, a document we’ll cover in detail later in this unit.
+For now, treat registration as filing required paperwork with the SEC and making disclosures to potential investors.
+Those disclosures are provided in the prospectus, which we’ll cover in detail later in this unit.

-Companies like Charles Schwab, Fidelity, and Vanguard, fund sponsors of their own funds, also offer customers mutual funds of other companies.
-For example, a customer of Fidelity can invest in Fidelity funds and Schwab or Vanguard funds (or the funds of hundreds of other sponsors).
-Of course, there’s a financial incentive for these companies to offer funds of their competitors.
-In particular, the selling company typically earns a sales charge.
+Companies like Charles Schwab, Fidelity, and Vanguard sponsor their own funds, but they also offer customers mutual funds from other sponsors.
+For example, a Fidelity customer can invest in Fidelity funds and Schwab or Vanguard funds (or funds from many other sponsors).
+There’s typically a financial incentive to offer competitors’ funds: the selling firm often earns a sales charge.
 For example, Fidelity charges its customers $75 to purchase shares of Vanguard mutual funds (as of April 2023).

 Board of Directors (BOD)

-A mutual fund’s BOD plays a very similar role to the BOD of corporations with outstanding stock.
-They represent shareholder interests, approve dividend payments, and are responsible for the fund’s overall success.
-Depending on how the fund sponsor sets the fund structure, the sponsor may initially appoint the BOD, or vice versa (either way, it’s not a critical test point).
-Once the BOD is set, it’s the responsibility of the shareholders to approve their standing or vote in new members as time goes on.
+A mutual fund’s BOD plays a role similar to the BOD of corporations with outstanding stock.
+The BOD represents shareholder interests, approves dividend payments, and oversees the fund’s overall direction.
+Depending on how the sponsor sets up the fund, the sponsor may initially appoint the BOD, or the BOD may appoint the sponsor (either way, it’s not a critical test point).
+After the BOD is in place, shareholders are responsible for approving current directors or voting in new members over time.

 Investment adviser & fund manager

 Fund managers invest shareholder assets according to the fund’s investment objective.
-Although they choose which securities to invest in, they must invest within the fund’s parameters.
+They choose specific securities, but they must stay within the fund’s stated parameters.
 For example, a municipal bond fund manager would invest shareholder assets in municipal bonds.

-Many mutual funds contain hundreds of millions or billions in shareholder assets, and managing these large sums is challenging.
-Therefore, fund managers typically have years of finance experience and stellar educational backgrounds.
-For larger funds, fund managers utilize teams of analysts hired by the investment adviser to help them make investment decisions.
+Many mutual funds manage hundreds of millions or billions of dollars, so the job is complex.
+Fund managers typically have substantial finance experience and strong educational backgrounds.
+Larger funds often rely on teams of analysts (hired by the investment adviser) to support investment decisions.

-The mutual fund industry is very competitive, and it’s common for a fund manager to be fired if their strategies do not perform well.
-Conversely, a fund manager with a long tenure typically means they’ve found great success managing shareholder money.
+The mutual fund industry is competitive, and fund managers may be replaced if performance is poor.
+A long tenure often indicates sustained success managing shareholder assets.
 For example, Will Danoff has managed the Fidelity Contrafund for well over 30 years.
 His average return is over 12%, which exceeds the average annual return of the S&P 500 by greater than 2%.
-This is known as “beating the market,” which is incredibly difficult to do over long periods.
+This is known as “beating the market,” which is difficult to do consistently over long periods.
 In fact, roughly 20% of fund managers like Will Danoff outperform the market over a five year period.

 Custodian bank